Designing virtual simulations for pharmacy education

 New addition: Case profiles to introduce characters in the scenario.

-Problem: Some users were confused due to the lack of context about the relationship between patients and the pharmacy, especially when scenarios referenced past interactions between the patient and a pharmacy staff.
+Finding: Students were confused by the lack of context about the relationship between patients and the pharmacy.

-“I felt as though it would be helpful to know more about Wyatt [the patient]…it would be nice to have an idea of how he got to know her [pharmacist] since she first asked this question.”
+“It would be helpful to know more about the patient and to have an idea of how he got to know the pharmacist…"

-Iteration: To address this issue, I included "Patient Profiles" at the start of each scenario.
-These profiles include information about the patients' history with the pharmacy, their medical records, and characteristics relevant to the scenario.
+Iteration: I added "Patient Profiles" that include the patients' history with the pharmacy, their medical records, and characteristics relevant to the scenario.

 New addition: I included lightbulb-style pop-outs to define terms.